Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

 \subsection{Queueing Models and Capacity Planning Frameworks}

-A widely adopted approach in hospital planning is the use of steady-state queueing models, particularly $M/M/c$ or Erlang-based frameworks, which assume constant arrival and service rates to compute required bed capacity.
-These models have been extensively applied in healthcare resource planning \citep[see][]{gorunescu2002queueing, gorunescu2002using, pinto2014analisys,shapoval2017optimizing, bittencourt2018hospital}.
-Some studies have also embedded these models within cost-optimization frameworks to determine hospital-specific targets for occupancy and capacity levels \citep{maaz2020determining}.
-Others, like Joseph \cite{joseph2020queuing}, emphasize the practical relevance of such models while cautioning against simplistic average-based decision-making.
+A widely used approach in hospital planning is steady-state queueing models, particularly $M/M/c$ or Erlang-based frameworks, which assume constant arrival and service rates to estimate required bed capacity.
+These models are widely applied in healthcare resource planning \citep{gorunescu2002queueing, gorunescu2002using, pinto2014analisys,shapoval2017optimizing, bittencourt2018hospital}.
+Some studies embed them within cost-optimization frameworks to determine hospital-specific occupancy and capacity targets \citep{maaz2020determining}.
+Others, such as Joseph \cite{joseph2020queuing}, stress their practical value while cautioning against simplistic average-based decisions.

-While foundational, these steady-state approaches often prove inadequate in settings like the NICU, where both arrivals and LOS exhibit strong temporal variation and resource flexibility is limited.
-In our application, such models failed to capture the dynamic demand patterns observed in real-world data, which led to poor alignment between modeled and actual occupancy trends.
+Closely related to steady-state reasoning is the 85\% rule, which suggests that average occupancy in high-resilience settings such as ICUs and emergency departments should not exceed 85\% \citep{janke2022hospital}.
+The rule aims to ensure sufficient capacity for demand surges and reduce delays but is grounded in long-run averages.
+It does not explicitly account for temporal variability in arrivals or service patterns.
+Bain et al.\ \cite{bain2010myths} argue that a universal ``safe'' occupancy threshold oversimplifies queueing dynamics and obscures the trade-off between utilization and availability, emphasizing the need for system-specific evaluation rather than fixed benchmarks.

+These limitations are amplified in NICUs, where admissions and LOS vary substantially and flexibility in staffed beds is limited.
+In such settings, steady-state models and fixed occupancy rules fail to capture dynamic demand and short-term overload risk.
+Several studies propose time-varying congestion metrics beyond long-run averages.
+Au et al.\ \cite{au2009predicting} model emergency department overflow as a time-dependent queue and show that congestion depends on patient flow and bed turnover dynamics.
+Wartelle et al.\ \cite{wartelle2024changing} introduce a time-windowed congestion metric based on arrival-to-departure load ratios, arguing that averages such as occupancy and waiting time do not reflect short-term congestion patterns.